ENERGY - CARBOHYDRATE - SUGARS - FAT - SATURATED FAT - FIBRE - PROTEIN - SALT

 Click here to find out more about sugar.

-Fibre is a great nutrient, because the body digests food that contains fibre more slowly; unfortunately though, many people don’t eat enough fibre in their diets.
+A great nutrient, because the body digests food that contains fibre more slowly; unfortunately though, many people don’t eat enough fibre in their diets.
 Fibre-rich foods can help make you feel full for longer, as well as improving an often forgotten, but important subject - bowel health.
 Because of this, you should try to include a variety of fibre-rich foods in your diet.
+There are two types of fibre:

 a) Insoluble fibre